*Updated November 2022

 SUEZ Group has defined and is committed to implementing its strategic plan, Shaping SUEZ 2030, which aims to increase the group’s positive contribution to creating value in a world affected by climate change.
 With this plan, the Suez Group aims to strengthen its leading role in preserving the environment and restoring natural capital by accelerating the deployment of the circular economy.

 This is one of the three commitments for 2030 aligned with the 1.5°C trajectories.
-The other two are: reduce by 45% the direct and indirect greenhouse gas emissions from its activities and help its customers avoid 20 million tons of CO2 equivalent a year by 2030.
+The other two are to reduce the direct and indirect greenhouse gas emissions from its activities by 45% and help its customers avoid 20 million tons of CO2 equivalent a year by 2030.

 SUEZ has already made headway towards its goals.
 For 2019, the company reported successes in its social and environmental impacts.
 In terms of water scarcity, 41.4 million people received drinking water and sanitation services in developing countries.